-How to hire bridge inspectors in Kansas
+How to Hire Bridge Inspectors in Kansas

 Last week, we explained how our engineers can help cities and counties in Kansas secure funding for bridge replacement or rehabilitation projects.
 This week, we want to explain how we can go beyond that to provide bridge inspection services and more to your local bridge project.
 We have experience assisting local municipalities in many ways on bridge projects, including funding, design, geotechnical investigation and construction inspection.

 We can help you every step of a bridge project.
 Our engineers can assist in securing funding to alleviate the cost of bridge projects.
 Our surveyors can survey the site and provide essential information to our engineers for bridge design.
-And our inspectors can observe and evaluate construction of the bridge to verify it is constructed to plans and specifications.
+Finally, our inspectors can observe and evaluate construction of the bridge to verify it is constructed to plans and specifications.

 Our inspectors are also experienced in completing biannual bridge inspections, as required by the Kansas Department of Transportation.
 According to KDOT, local governments are responsible for local bridge inspections.
 Bridge inspectors are certified through KDOT to verify they are qualified and follow KDOT inspection guidelines.